athreya2007/NSP-GAMIFIED/README.md

 # Gamified NPS Engagement Platform

 ## 📌 Overview
-This project is a **mobile-first, gamified web platform** designed to improve awareness, engagement, and participation of young and early-career individuals in the **National Pension System (NPS)**.
+This project is a ** gamified web platform** designed to improve awareness, engagement, and participation of young and early-career individuals in the **National Pension System (NPS)**.
 It simplifies retirement planning using interactive onboarding, visual dashboards, and real-time investment predictions.

 The platform focuses on reducing onboarding friction, improving financial literacy, and motivating consistent investing behavior through gamification.